justsudoit/Rigged-From-The-Start/README.md

 Once you have completed pre-installation, download the [latest version of Wabbajack]((https://github.com/wabbajack-tools/wabbajack/releases)) and place it in a folder such as `C:\Games\Wabbajack`.
 Do not place it in program files, on your desktop or in your downloads folder.
 I recommend placing it on an SSD as it will work quicker on there.

-#### Downloading and Installing **Title WIP**
+#### Downloading and Installing **Rigged From The Start**

-Downloading and installing **Title WIP** can take a while depending on your internet connection and computer.
+Downloading and installing **Rigged From The Start** can take a while depending on your internet connection and computer.
 To install, complete the following steps.

-1. Create a new folder where you want to install the list, somewhere like `C:\Title WIP`, **Do not install it to your desktop or downloads folder.**
+1. Create a new folder where you want to install the list, somewhere like `C:\RFTS`, **Do not install it to your desktop or downloads folder.**
 2. Add an exclusion for the installation folder in Windows Defender.
 [Here's how](https://www.thewindowsclub.com/exclude-a-folder-from-windows-security-scan).
 3. Open Wabbajack and click on browse modlists.
-4. Press the download button on **Title WIP** and wait for it to download.
+4. Press the download button on **Rigged From The Start** and wait for it to download.
 5. Select the folder you created in step 1 to be the installation location.
 6. Press the play button to begin.
 7. If the installation is successful, jump for joy and move onto [post installation](#post-installation).
 If the installation is unsuccessful, follow what is below.